 What to look for into a personal VPN?

 Now that we know what a VPN service is, which are virtual private networking’s ups and downs, maybe you think you should start to look after a VPN provider.

 These are the most important aspects that your future provider must meet:

 - VPN apps are compatible with the most common operating systems.
 As soon as you test the VPN by yourself, you will definitely want to use it on as many devices as you can.
 Plus, it is super important to use a mobile VPN, as many of us use our smartphones to connect to public WiFi hotspots.

 - Simultaneous connections.
 The number of simultaneous connections is super important, as you might want to use your VPN subscription to connect to VPN from your laptop, Smart TV, and smartphone at the same time.

-- The free trial.
-Everything is nice and shiny on the VPN reviews websites but, trust Vlad, nothing compares to the possibility to test if a VPN meets your needs.
-So, before subscribing to a provider, make sure you get the change to familiarize with the VPN and see if it meets your expectations.
+- The free trial VPN.
+Everything is nice and shiny on the VPN reviews websites, but nothing compares to the possibility to test if a VPN meets your needs.
+So, before subscribing to a provider, make sure you get the chance to familiarize yourself with the VPN and see if it meets your expectations.

 - Advanced features.
 When I say advanced features, I don’t mean that these features are meant for advanced VPN users.
-No, these features are usually some extras that VPN providers are struggling to put on the table, in order to differentiate.
-The most popular advanced VPN features are VPN Kill Switches (Internet Kill Switch and Application Kill Switch), Double VPN servers (so you can enable two VPN tunnels), advanced VPN protocols, and even extensions for search engines.
+No, these features are usually some extras that VPN providers struggle to put on the table to differentiate.
+The most popular advanced VPN features are VPN Kill Switches (Internet Kill Switch and Application Kill Switch), VPN split tunneling, obfuscated VPN servers, Double VPN servers (so you can enable two VPN tunnels), advanced VPN protocols, and even VPN extensions for the web browsers.

 - Customer support.
 Exceptional customer support can prove helpful both for advanced and beginners VPN users.
 Make sure to choose a VPN that is always ready to answer all of your questions.